Other Power-Driven Mobility Devices (OPDMD)

 The use of OPDMD in California State Parks is restricted to people with a qualifying disability as defined by Title II of the ADA (28 CFR Part 35 § 35.108).
 For the purposes of OPDMD use, a qualifying disability is any physical impairment that substantially limits a person's mobility.

-All users of OPDMD must provide credible assurance that the mobility device is required for locomotion because of their disability.
-Credible assurance may be provided by presenting to park staff a valid Access Pass issued by the National Parks and Federal Recreational Lands Pass Program, valid proof of assignment of any state’s disabled parking placard, or other valid State-issued proof of disability assigned to the person who will be using the OPDMD.
+All users of OPDMD are requested to provide credible assurance that the mobility device is required for locomotion because of their disability.
+Credible assurance may be provided by presenting to park staff a valid Access Pass issued by the National Parks and Federal Recreational Lands Pass Program, valid proof of assignment of any state’s disabled parking placard, other valid government-issued proof of disability assigned to the person who will be using the OPDMD, or a valid doctor's note issued to the user of the OPDMD.

-Individuals who provide only verbal representation, not contradicted by observable fact, that the OPDMD is required because of a mobility disability will not be denied the benefit of an OPDMD.
-However, persons who falsely represent themselves as disabled to gain the benefits of using of an OPDMD in California state parks will be denied and may be subject to citation and penalties.
+Individuals who provide only a verbal representation, not contradicted by observable fact, that the OPDMD is required because of a mobility disability will not be denied the benefit of an OPDMD.
+However, persons who falsely represent themselves as disabled to gain the benefits of using of an OPDMD in California state parks may be denied use of their device and are subject to citation and penalties.

 Approved Devices

 In the California State Park System, the Trails Handbook describes the physical and design characteristics of state park trails, and minimum trail standards.
 These characteristics and standards, and federal assessment factors, are the basis upon which state park professionals evaluated the suitability of devices.
-Devices that meet all of the following criteria are approved for use, where approved (see Approved Routes).
-Where a device does not meet one or more of the following criteria, see OPDMD Deviation Requests.
+Devices that meet all of the following criteria are approved for outdoor use, where approved (reference Approved Routes).
+Within indoor facilities including but not limited to park offices, visitor centers, and museums, only devices with a footprint equal to or less than 30 inches at its widest point and 48 inches at it longest point are permitted.
+All other assessment factors apply.
+Where a device does not meet one or more of the following criteria, reference OPDMD Deviation Requests.

 Factor | Criteria | Justification |